djhmateer/AltNetDI/README.md

 -8.
 Using logging with a decorator with 7

 -6.
 Manager wants to log file and database.
-Adding in an AggregateWriter..
-The WriterLogger decorates the AggregateWriter, which takes an array of IWriters
+Adding in an *AggregateWriter*..
+The *WriterLogger* decorates the *AggregateWriter*, which takes an array of *IWriters*

 -5.
 Testing - want to make sure the datetime of the logger is correct.
 Uses a Func<T>